AtosDev/crypto-api/README.md

 ```

 3. Open [http://localhost:3000/cryptonews](http://localhost:3000/cryptonews) with your browser to see the results of the scrape in your terminal.
 You can also use certain paramters to get news from individual sources.

+### `You must have "json viewer" installed in chrome extensions, to view the response`